ctrlc03/ctrlc03.github.io/README.md

 * `LibraryB_balance`

 And if you want to have a go at exploiting this vulnerability, here is the [winning](https://github.com/milancermak/cairo-underhanded) submission of the Cairo underhanded challenge.
 (Contest by [Nethermind](https://twitter.com/nethermindeth) and submission by [@milancermak](https://twitter.com/milancermak)).

+> Note: Since [Cairo v0.10.0](https://github.com/starkware-libs/cairo-lang/releases/tag/v0.10.0), this issue has been fixed, as the compiler now enforces that all storage variables between modules are unique.
+The proposed solution to keep the storage variable names unique still applies.
+All contracts compiled and deployed with previous versions are of course still vulnerable.

 ## Interacting with Arbitrary Tokens